 C) Ethical approval that cannot be delegated to Supervisors

-If the project is something other than these types and the project uses human participants for their research using other research methods (i.e. involves research through observation, experimentation, action research, ethnography; or involves NHS patients, children, vulnerable adults, etc.), students MUST apply for full ethical approval through the Biological Sciences Research Ethics Committee (see BSREC webpage for further guidance).
+If the project is something other than these types and the project uses human participants for their research using other research methods (i.e. involves research through observation, experimentation, action research, ethnography; or involves NHS patients/staff, children, vulnerable adults, etc.), students MUST apply for full ethical approval through the Biological Sciences Research Ethics Committee (see BSREC webpage for further guidance).
 If you are in this situation it is important that you allow at least 1 month for BSREC to assess your research proposal, and you MUST NOT start data collection until you received full ethical approval from BSREC.
 As above, once you have been granted ethical approval you will receive an email from BSREC, which you can then use as evidence for successful completing the ethical approvals process.

 If you are at all unsure whether your project meets the Supervisor Delegated Approval requirements, please discuss this with your supervisor or contact wmg-ft-projects at warwick dot ac dot uk for further guidance.